matsest/gh-runner-az-private-network-demo/README.md

 A static public IP from GitHub is [not supported](https://docs.github.com/en/enterprise-cloud@latest/admin/configuring-settings/configuring-private-networking-for-hosted-compute-products/about-azure-private-networking-for-github-hosted-runners-in-your-enterprise#about-using-larger-runners-with-azure-vnet) for privately networked runners.
 To gain a static egress IP for internet-bound traffic you will need to use an Azure Firewall, a NAT Gateway or a Load Balancer.
 Read more about Azure outbound connectivity methods [here](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#scenarios).

 Please note that default outbound access will [not be supported](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/default-outbound-access) for new Azure subnets after September 30, 2025.

+### Filtering traffic by FQDN via a Firewall

+If you are deploying into an existing vnet with a default route to a firewall that filters traffic (e.g. Azure Firewall) you will can whitelist [these URL's](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#communication-between-self-hosted-runners-and-github) to allow traffic from the runner to GitHub.

+Optionally you kan simplify the outbound NSG-rules to allow traffic to 'Internet' and handle the granular filtering based on FQDNs in firewall rules.

 ### Other options